dastrobu/NdArray/README.md

 let _ = Vector<Double>(a) // Assertion failed: Cannot create vector with shape [2, 2].
 Vector must have one dimension.
 ````

-Furthermore algorithms specific for subtypes like a matrix will be defined as method on the subtype, e.g. `sovle`
+Furthermore algorithms specific for subtypes like a matrix will be defined as method on the subtype, e.g. `solve`
 ```swift
 let A = Matrix<Double>(NdArray.range(to: 4).reshaped([2, 2]))
 let x = Vector<Double>.ones(2)